haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 A more consice way of looking at the breakdown of energetics per model is to look at the summary for each model which can be found immediately below the overall summary page.
-For example, for the top scoring model the HADDOCK score is -62.6 with a vdW, electrostatics, desolvation and Buried Surface Area (BSA) contribution of -42.1, -6.2, -6.6 and 771.1.
+For example, for the top scoring model the HADDOCK score is -62.6 with a vdW, electrostatics, desolvation and Buried Surface Area (BSA) contribution of -42.1, -6.2, -6.6 and 771.1, respectively.

 The HADDOCK score in this case corresponds to the it1 score (see for details the [online manual pages](https://www.bonvinlab.org/software/haddock2.4/scoring/){:target="_blank"}).
 It is defined as: